Rookout/docs/docs/getting-started.md

 ---
 id: getting-started
-title: Basic Usage
+title: Adding Rules
-sidebar_label: Basic Usage
+sidebar_label: Adding Rules
 ---

 Now that you had your first taste of Rookout Debugging, it's time to see some of the cool stuff we can do.